OCA/social/mass_mailing_custom_unsubscribe/README.rst

 Once configured:

 #.
-Go to *Mass Mailing > Mailings > Mass Mailings > Create*.
+Go to *Email Marketing > Mailings > Create*.
 #.
 Edit your mass mailing at wish, but remember to add a snippet from
    *Footers*, so people have an *Unsubscribe* link.
 #.
 Send it.
 #.
 If somebody gets unsubscribed, you will see logs about that under
-   *Mass Mailing > Mailings > Unsubscriptions*.
+   *Email Marketing > Unsubscriptions*.

 Known issues / Roadmap
 ======================

-* As version 11 has introduced a new relation type between mailing lists and contacts that has multiple usability issues that are being reworked by Odoo to land in version 12, this module falls back to the version 10 behaviour in which one contact belonged to just one list.
 * This module replaces AJAX submission core implementation from the mailing list management form, because it is impossible to extend it.
-When https://github.com/odoo/odoo/pull/14386 gets merged (which upstreams most needed changes), this addon will need a refactoring (mostly removing duplicated functionality and depending on it instead of replacing it).
-In the mean time, there is a little chance that this introduces some incompatibilities with other addons that depend on ``website_mass_mailing``.
+When this is fixed, this addon will need a refactoring (mostly removing duplicated functionality and depending on it instead of replacing it).

 Bug Tracker
 ===========